Perspectives on European Foreign Policy in the Context of Current EU-Russia Relations

 1 Day Workshop – Friday 11 January 2019 – Leiden University, Netherlands

-In this kick-off session three distinguished speakers share their assessment about the state of European foreign policy cooperation.
+In the kick-off session, three distinguished speakers share their assessment about the state of European foreign policy cooperation.
 We asked:

 - What are the most pressing challenges facing the EU and its Foreign Policy?

 - Can the EU do something in 2019 that it couldn’t do in 2009?

 - Is the EU willing to do something more/different now than 10 years ago?

 Read and listen below to what the speakers think: